 - Draftproof your home – reducing drafts and air leakage into your home you will save energy, improve home comfort and save on your energy bills.

 - Monitor your home energy consumption – installing a home energy meter or signing up for BC Hydro’s MyHydro service to monitor your usage and pinpoint peak energy consumption periods.
 You may identify a spike in your energy consumption that helps you understand you high energy consumption.
 For example, does your energy consumption spike on Sunday, the same day you do all your laundry?

 - Complete an EnerGuide Home Evaluation – an energy evaluation helps you identify options to reduce energy bills.

-- Complete simple DIY upgrades – are you handy around the house and have some time for home improvements – Small changes add up and many changes can be done as Do-It-Yourself projects, see our FAQs for more information
+- Complete simple DIY upgrades – are you handy around the house and have some time for home improvements – Small changes add up and many changes can be done as Do-It-Yourself projects, see our DIY FAQs and Drafproofing FAQs for more information.

 - Alter occupant behaviour – there are many steps you can take to reduce your energy consumption.
 Reduce the number of laundry loads or use cold water, consider hanging laundry on a clothes line, unplug electronics when not in use, turn off lights when you leave a room, take shorter showers, reduce the use of space heaters in occupied rooms, etc.

 Did you see a building science or energy efficiency term you did not understand?
 Check out our glossary.